digitalbazaar/bedrock-web-data-hub/README.md

 ## Background

-This library is an adapter that Bedrock web apps can use to interface with remote Data Hub servers (for example, it's used by the [Bedrock VC Store](https://github.com/digitalbazaar/bedrock-web-vc-store) lib).
+This library is a client that Bedrock web apps can use to interface with remote Data Hub servers (for example, it's used by the [Bedrock VC Store](https://github.com/digitalbazaar/bedrock-web-vc-store) lib).